 Comparison table for the best SaaS help desk software

-We evaluated the best SaaS help desk software tools using criteria that reflect the real operational needs of modern SaaS businesses.
+We evaluated the best SaaS tools in help desk software category using criteria that reflect the real operational needs of modern SaaS businesses.

 Our scoring focused on core help desk features, AI capabilities, scalability and customization, user experience, self-service, verified customer feedback from reputable software review platforms such as G2, security, and compliance readiness.